KaiserAI/KaiserAI/README.md

 ## 🤝 Collaboration

-I’m especially interested in collaborating on projects that:
-- involve non-trivial engineering or algorithmic trade-offs,
-- operate under real-world constraints (time, data quality, interpretability, risk),
-- or aim to apply AI in socially relevant or high-impact domains.
+I’m especially interested in collaborating on projects that aim to apply AI in socially relevant or high-impact domains.

 ---